esprfid/esp-rfid-board/README.md

 </a>

-WARNING: Although it’s rated more, i strongly suggest to use maximum of 12V input!
+WARNING: Although it’s rated for more than 12V, i strongly suggest to use maximum of 12V input!

 Check the image for explanation of how to hook up the reader